Veranda-Digital/veranda-website-11ty/README.md

 Distributed under the GNU GPLv3 License.
 See [`LICENSE`][license-url] for more information.

+## Acknowledgements

+Whilst the vast majority of the code used for this site was fully customized, there were a few libraries that were also used (referenced within code).
+These include:

+-   [Michal Snik's AOS](https://github.com/michalsnik/aos) for Animations On Scroll.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->